By Wendy Stoltz / Last Modified On January 15, 2023

 - Remove the saucepan from the heat and pour the peach mixture into a 9x9 pan.

-- For the topping: Add the flour, sugar, brown sugar, and baking powder to a medium mixing bowl and stir until combine.
+- Add the flour, sugar, brown sugar, and baking powder to a medium mixing bowl and stir until combined.

 - Add in the shortening.
 Using two forks or a pastry blender, cut in the shortening until it is crumbly.

-- Mix together the egg and milk, and add it to the dry ingredients.
+- Mix the egg and milk.
+Add it to the dry ingredients.

 - Stir just until combined.